Connect, Collaborate, Create

-The Music Beat Australia Workshop and Symposium is an opportunity for Registered Music Therapists (RMTs) to gather, share, collaborate, and be together with the Music Beat Australia team for two days of information sharing, networking, connecting, and engaging with thought provoking and new ideas of working as RMTs.
+The Music Beat Australia Symposium is an opportunity for Registered Music Therapists (RMTs) to gather, share, collaborate, and be together with the Music Beat Australia team for a jam-packed day of information sharing, networking, connecting, and engaging with thought provoking and new ideas of working as RMTs.

-These events are organised by Music Beat Australia, led by Founder and Managing Director Dr Vicky Abad, and convened by Katja Enoka, RMT.
+These events are organised by Music Beat Australia, led by Founder and Managing Director Dr Vicky Abad, and convened by Katja Enoka, RMT and Clinical Quality Innovation Manager.

 Under her leadership, Music Beat Australia is proud to be supporting the professional development of RMTs, as part of our ethos of ‘developing every day’ to match the needs of the families and communities we work with.